Pindar/cssmin.js/README.md

 cssmin.js
 =========

-cssmin.js works with different js runtimes
+cssmin.js works with rhino and combines all imported css files in the main file.